arnaubennassar/zkOnacci-private/README.md

 - Compile circuits only: `npm build-circuits`
 - Compile contracts only: `npm build-contracts`

-You may need to manually change the solidity version of `verifier.sol`
+Note that it's required to rebuild the contracts if the circuits are changed in order to be able to run tests.
+Therefore it's recommended to use always `npn run build` unless changes only affect contracts, in this case it's safe and faster to use `npm run build-contracts`

 ## Test

-Run tests: `npm test`
+Run tests: `npm test` or `cd contracts && go test -v`

 ## Architecture